 The adoption of an LMP-G settlement approach would be a major step in permitting third-party DR providers to represent loads in the energy market.
 Two different approaches to such participation have been discussed at subgroup meetings.
 The first would have DR providers participate in SCED, which would involve registering as resources, submitting bids, responding to ERCOT base-point instructions, and having their performance measured for compliance with the instructions.
 Under this approach, the performance standards for DR resources might be less stringent than those that apply to most generation resources, recognizing that most load resources, while able to respond to instructions to reduce their load, may not be able to follow a series of base-point instructions every five minutes.
 Luminant made a proposal for relaxed performance standards in connection with the adoption of NPRR 555, and this proposal has been discussed in the subgroup.
 The second approach would have DR resources participate in the energy market without being required to follow base points.
 Registration as DR resources and notice to ERCOT of a planned deployment would be required.
 These issues need further discussion in DSWG and the subgroup.

+NOIE Areas

+In order for a DR provider to operate in a NOIE area, it would need to obtain the NOIE’s permission.

 Other Issues

 There are other issues that have been raised that will need to be discussed further at DSWG and the subgroup to fully flesh out a proposal for DR to participate in the real-time energy market.
 Key issues are highlighted below: